Your Baby's Hearing and Communicative Development Checklist

 It’s important to know what to expect as your baby grows, because hearing problems can delay the development of voice, speech, and language skills.
 The checklist below presents the average age by which most babies accomplish a variety of early speech and language skills.
 Typically, a child may not accomplish all the items in an age category until he or she reaches the upper age in the age range.
 Find your child’s age range in the checklist.
 Check “yes” or “no” for each item.
 After you complete the checklist, if any of the items are checked “no,” show it to your child’s doctor.

-Your baby’s hearing checklist
+Your baby’s hearing and communicative development checklist

 Birth to 3 Months

 4 to 6 Months